Braves throw 2-hitter, blank Astros 2-0 for 2-1 Series lead | NewsChannel 3-12

 AP Baseball Writer

-ATLANTA (AP) — Rookie starter Ian Anderson and the Braves’ bullpen took a no-hit bid into the eighth inning, Austin Riley and Travis d’Arnaud drove in runs and Atlanta beat the Houston Astros 2-0 to grab a two games to one lead in the World Series.
+ATLANTA (AP) — Rookie Ian Anderson and the Braves’ bullpen took a no-hit bid into the eighth inning, Austin Riley and Travis d’Arnaud drove in runs and Atlanta beat the Houston Astros 2-0 to take a two games to one lead in the World Series.
 Anderson and four relievers combined on a two-hitter.
-Pinch-hitter Aledmys Díaz blooped a single leading off the eighth against reliever Tyler Matzek, and Alex Bregman singled off closer Will Smith leading off the ninth.
-Riley’s RBI double in the third off Astros starter Luis Garcia put Atlanta ahead, and d’Arnaud homered off Kendall Graveman in the eighth.
+Pinch-hitter Aledmys Díaz blooped a 71 mph single leading off the eighth against reliever Tyler Matzek and Alex Bregman singled off Will Smith leading off the ninth.
+Austin Riley’s RBI double in the third off Astros starter Luis Garcia put Atlanta ahead, and d’Arnaud homered off Kendall Graveman in the eighth.